mazajab/c_collection/README.md

 # c_collection
-A simple Login Form - NOt YET COMPLETED.
+A simple Login Form using Codeigniter Framework - NOt YET COMPLETED.